Skip to content

 Benefit #4: Get More for Your Money

 As you consider a whole home remodel, one of the main concerns is renovation costs, and how to make the most of the money you’re investing into your project.
 Whole-home remodels are generally more affordable than the average cost of a home in the Des Moines Metro area.
-To give you an idea of local housing prices, according to Zillow, a home in Ankeny averages $318,735.
-Prices are similar in Johnston, where the average home costs $369,875, and throughout the Des Moines Metro area.
+Home values here have only climbed since we first wrote this post.
 Add on the costs of hiring movers, real estate professionals, closing costs, home upgrades, travel, etc., and buying a new home can end up costing significantly more than remodeling.

 Home remodeling adds to both your quality of home and home value.
 This means two things when you decide to sell: